Inflectra/rapise-documentation/docs/Guide/vstest.md

 # Azure DevOps Integration v3

-This section describes how to execute Rapise tests in [Azure DevOps pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/?view=azure-devops) or locally with [Microsoft.TestPlatform](https://www.nuget.org/packages/Microsoft.TestPlatform).
+This section describes how to run Rapise tests in [Azure DevOps pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/?view=azure-devops) or locally using [Microsoft.TestPlatform](https://www.nuget.org/packages/Microsoft.TestPlatform).

-If you are using **SpiraTeam**, you should check the section about using [RapiseLauncher extension](vstest_rl.md) for Azure DevOps.
+If you are using **SpiraTeam**, you should check the section on the [RapiseLauncher extension](vstest_rl.md) for Azure DevOps.

 ## Azure DevOps

-We assume that Rapise tests are stored in a Git repository and Azure DevOps pipeline is connected to it.
-You may run Rapise tests both on [self-hosted Windows Agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-windows) and [Microsoft-hosted Windows Agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/hosted?view=azure-devops&tabs=yaml).
+We assume that Rapise tests are stored in a Git repository and the Azure DevOps pipeline is connected to it.
+You can run Rapise tests both on [self-hosted Windows Agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-windows) and [Microsoft-hosted Windows Agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/hosted?view=azure-devops&tabs=yaml).

 ### Rapise Test Adapter Task

-To run Rapise tests with a [Visual Studio Test](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/test/vstest?view=azure-devops) task you need to install Rapise and Rapise Test Adapter for VSTest.
-The best way to do it is to use [Rapise Test Adapter Extension](https://marketplace.visualstudio.com/items?itemName=EvilDauphin.inflectra-rapisetestadapter-azure) from Azure Marketplace.
-After this extension is installed add the Rapise Test Adapter task yo your pipeline.
+To run Rapise tests with a [Visual Studio Test](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/test/vstest?view=azure-devops) task, you need to install Rapise and Rapise Test Adapter for VSTest.
+The best way to do it is to use the [Rapise Test Adapter Extension](https://marketplace.visualstudio.com/items?itemName=EvilDauphin.inflectra-rapisetestadapter-azure) from Azure Marketplace.
+After this extension is installed, add the Rapise Test Adapter task to your pipeline.

  ![Find Rapise Test Adapter Task](./img/rapise_test_adapter_task_search.png)

- In the task settings you may choose what versions of Rapise and Rapise Test Adapter to install.
+ In the task settings, you can choose which versions of Rapise and Rapise Test Adapter to install.

  ![Rapise Test Adapter Task Settings](./img/rapise_test_adapter_task.png)